sky-shift/skyshift/README.md

-# SkyFlow - Container Orchestration across the Sky.
+# Skyshift - Container Orchestration across the Sky.

-Skyflow orchestrates container-based workloads across the Sky.
+Skyshift orchestrates container-based workloads across the Sky.
 Our goal is to abstract away the notion of many clusters into one super-cluster.
 It current supports automatic spreading jobs/deployments across clusters and its new feature - a network mesh - that allows for K8 services to natively load balance across pods in local and remote clusters.

 ## Installing Sky Manager

 (Recommended) Create new conda enviornment

 ```
-conda create -n skyflow python=3.9
+conda create -n Skyshift python=3.9
 ```
 Activate it
 ```
-conda activate skyflow
+conda activate Skyshift
 ```

-Install dependencies, Sky Manager packages, and setup cli (assuming the repo has been cloned to ./skyflow)
+Install dependencies, Sky Manager packages, and setup cli (assuming the repo has been cloned to ./Skyshift)
 ```
-cd skyflow
+cd Skyshift
 pip install -e .
-# Dependencies for Skyflow's API server.
+# Dependencies for Skyshift's API server.
 pip install -e .[server]
 ```

-To utilize Skyflow's cloud features, install the applicable [RKE v1.5.5](https://github.com/rancher/rke/releases/tag/v1.5.5) to your operating system and architecture to the same machine that is running Skyflow and make it executable.
+To utilize Skyshift's cloud features, install the applicable [RKE v1.5.5](https://github.com/rancher/rke/releases/tag/v1.5.5) to your operating system and architecture to the same machine that is running Skyshift and make it executable.
 For example:
 ```
 wget https://github.com/rancher/rke/releases/download/v1.5.5/rke_linux-amd64 -o rke_linux-amd64
 mv rke_linux-amd64 /usr/bin/rke # /usr/local/bin/rke works too